 Our Executive Team:

-Ayesha Lutschini, 25 years old, is the Co-Founder and Executive Director of Meri Toksave.
+Ayesha Lutschini is the Co-Founder and Executive Director of Meri Toksave.
 Ayesha is of mixed PNG and Australian heritage and was born and raised in Papua New Guinea, which has shaped her passion towards social justice and international development.
-In November 2014, Ayesha graduated from her Dual Degree: Bachelor of Arts (International Relations & Peace and Conflict) and Bachelor of Social Science (Development) from the University of Queensland.
+In November 2014, Ayesha graduated with a Bachelor of Arts (International Relations and Peace and Conflict Studies) and Bachelor of Social Science (Development) from the University of Queensland.
+In 2016 Ayesha was selected to attend the prestigious St. Gallen Symposium and in 2013 was selected as a Fellow of the Resolution Project.

 Ayesha is particularly passionate about Meri Toksave for two main reasons.
 Firstly, because of the role Meri Toksave plays in activating and engaging young people as agents for change in Papua New Guinea and Australia.
 Secondly, because of the work Meri Toksave does to address gender-based violence.
 Through her work with Meri Toksave, Ayesha is humbled and honored to work with some of the brightest young minds in Australia and Papua New Guinea to bring about social change.

-Tasman first visited Papua New Guinea when he was 16 years old in 2009 to hike the Kokoda Track and participate in a community development project with highland villages.
-Since then he has been passionate about Papua New Guinea and is privileged to be working with Ayesha, Courtney, the brilliant Meri Toksave team, and a range of courageous and important PNG organisations and communities to end to gender-based violence.
+Tasman first visited Papua New Guinea when he was 16 years old to hike the Kokoda Track and support a community development project.
+He is passionate about Papua New Guinea and is privileged to be working with Ayesha, Courtney, the brilliant Meri Toksave team, and a range of courageous and important PNG organisations and communities to end to gender-based violence.

 Courtney was inspired to become an advocate for women’s rights, equality and empowerment, particularly in PNG, after learning the staggering statistics of family and sexual violence in the country.
 The stories told by women enduring horrific violence quickly captured her heart, inspired her to create change and made her more determined in her role with Meri Toksave.